 Ukrainian refugees, Lviv, March 2022

-In terms of propaganda, Moscow sought to use its humanitarian activities as a basis for gaining legitimacy regarding the use of Russian force and the collateral damage associated with it.
-Similar to Russian humanitarian activity during the war in Syria, Russian humanitarianism in Ukraine was largely hollow: symbolic displays of humanitarian efforts, which in light of their limited scope were not intended to significantly improve the plight of the population.
+In terms of propaganda, Moscow sought to use its humanitarian activities as a basis for gaining legitimacy regarding the use of Russian force and its collateral damage.
+Similar to Russian humanitarian activity during the war in Syria, Russian humanitarianism in Ukraine was largely hollow: symbolic displays of humanitarian efforts, which, given their limited scope, were not intended to significantly improve the plight of the population.

 Mechanisms for Applying Economic Pressure

-Russian economic warfare is intended to undermine Ukraine’s ability to conduct a sustainable economy separate from Russia in the long term and to put pressure on the government in Kiev in the hopes of persuading it to be more flexible toward Russian demands to end the war.
+Russian economic warfare is intended to undermine Ukraine’s ability to manage a sustainable economy separate from Russia in the long term and to put pressure on the government in Kiev in the hopes of persuading it to be more flexible toward Russian demands to end the war.

-In the spirit of New Generation Warfare, economic pressures began long before the war, with an emphasis on the use of energy as a weapon.
-Russia has been building a network of oil and gas pipelines that bypass Ukraine for many years in order to exert pressure on it.
-Moscow exploited the pre-war tension to disrupt economic activity in Ukraine: the fear of war drove away existing investments and stopped new ones.
+In the spirit of new generation warfare, economic pressures began long before the war, with an emphasis on the use of energy as a weapon.
+For many years now, Russia has been building a network of oil and gas pipelines that bypass Ukraine in order to exert pressure on it.
+Moscow exploited the pre-war tension to disrupt economic activity in Ukraine: the fear of war drove away existing investments and deterred new ones.

-The Russian invasion plan was based, among other things, on economic logic: seizing control of energy infrastructure and the goal of controlling Ukraine’s access to the Azov and Black Seas, and occupying industrial areas and quarries in the east.
+The Russian invasion plan was based, among other things, on economic logic, driven by the goals of obtaining control of energy infrastructure, controlling Ukraine’s access to the Azov and Black Seas, and occupying industrial areas and quarries in the east.
 Russia employed a variety of means to put economic pressure on the population, both nationally and locally.

 At the national level, the weaponization of key economic sectors such as energy, food, and water was salient.
 Russia cut off gas and oil flows to areas controlled by the Ukrainian government, took control of a nuclear power plant in Zaporizhia (and other infrastructure for energy production and transmission) in order to control energy supply in areas it failed to occupy.
 Russia was in no rush to destroy industrial infrastructure, as it hoped to seize it in the future.
-It was only the series of failures it suffered in the fall of 2022 that led to concentrated bombings of electricity and energy infrastructure, which affected over 40% of Ukraine’s electricity production capacity as a cold winter was approaching.
+It was only the series of failures it suffered in the fall of 2022 that led to concentrated bombings of electricity and energy infrastructure.
+These affected over 40% of Ukraine’s electricity production capacity just as a cold winter was approaching.
 Failure to occupy the entire coastline led Moscow to impose a naval blockade on the Black Sea.
-This severely impacted Ukraine’s trade activity, particularly in the port cities of Odessa and Mykolaiv, and made it difficult for Ukraine to export agricultural produce (which is the country’s main export).
+This severely damaged Ukraine’s trade activity, particularly in the port cities of Odessa and Mykolaiv, and made it difficult for Ukraine to export agricultural produce (the country’s main export).
 Although Russia consented to a deal brokered by Turkey for the export of grain from Ukraine, it retained the right to shut down this channel if needed to increase pressure on the Ukrainian population.
 The systemic damage to Ukraine’s economy caused by the fighting, energy disruptions, shortages of basic products, refugee movement, and reduced investments led to an estimated 30% decline in Ukraine’s GDP in 2022.
-This resulted in severe economic damage to Ukrainian citizens, while the Russian propaganda was attempting to convince them that the government in Kiev was to blame.
+This resulted in severe economic damage to Ukrainian citizens, while Russian propaganda was attempting to convince them that the government in Kiev was to blame.

 On a local level, siege, starvation, and water deprivation techniques were noticeable in the areas Russia sought to occupy.
-During the months-long siege of Mariupol, there was a shortage of food and water in the city, and in Mykolaiv attacks on electricity and water systems led to severe disruptions in drinking water supply.
+During the months-long siege of Mariupol, there was a shortage of food and water in the city, and in Mykolaiv, attacks on electricity and water systems led to severe disruptions in the supply of potable water.